 The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to the date that the financial statements were available to be issued.
-Other than as described in Notes 5 and 10, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.
+The Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.